yashamonkar/CONUS-Inferred-Heating-Cooling/README.md

 The ERA-5 reanalysis data, for the Texas Interconnect region, is not added in this GitHub repository (due to size constraints) but is available at https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5.
 The temperature data are taken from ERA-5 renalysis and are at a 0.5 x 0.5 lat-lon resolution.
+The entire repository along with the data and generated PDFs is stored here - This is a version of the GitHub repository with data and simulations.
+Added separately due to the size constraints in GitHub.

 Abstract -